router-resources/Router-Nitro-CookBook/[Module 3]Introduction to Router Nitro & its Statistics.md

 The statistics of Router Nitro reflect its significant impact and adoption within the blockchain community.
 Router Nitro has demonstrated its efficacy in facilitating cross-chain asset transfers.

-Within a short span of 20 days since its launch, Router Nitro has bridged over 110 assets, totaling a transaction volume of $4.8M.
+Within a short span of 7 days since its launch, Router Nitro bridged over 80+ assets, totaling a transaction volume of $4.8M.
 These statistics underscore the growing demand for cross-chain interoperability solutions and Router Nitro's role in fulfilling this need.

 To explore the current statistics and track the progress of Router Nitro, users can visit the official Explorer at [Router Nitro Explorer](https://explorer.routernitro.com/).